angang-li/data_science_notes/machine_learning/supervised_learning.md

   - Remove the rows or columns holding the missing values

     Associated with mechanical failures <br>
-    Acolumn that you are interested in predicting
+    columns that you are interested in predicting

   - Impute the missing values